INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 Petalinux is a simple Linux distribution which allows to run an embedded Linux operating system on the CPU part of the FPGA-SoC chip.
 The original board support package (.bsp) and demos are from [Digilent](https://reference.digilentinc.com/reference/software/petalinux/start) and require Petalinux 2017.4 installed on a Linux operating system.
 The present project works with Vivado and Petalinux 2020.1 on Ubuntu 20.04 LTS[^1].
 For the installation of Petalinux 2020.1 please consult the [Petalinux Tools guide from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug1144-petalinux-tools-reference-guide).
 More condensed information (maybe not fully up-to-date) can be obtained from [Cora-Z7-07S Petalinux BSP Project from Digilent](https://github.com/Digilent/Petalinux-Cora-Z7-07S/blob/master/README.md).
 The guides use the recommended installation folder /opt/pkg/petalinux[^2].

-The generated [.xsa files from Vivado](/firmware-source/2020.1/Vivado/xsa/) contains the bitstream (.bit) which the bootloader is uploading on the FPGA part and the device tree which is used by Petalinux to define external devices which can then be used with the appropriate driver in user-defined application software.
-Below you find how to create and compile the Petalinx project which generates the firmware files.
+The generated [.xsa files from Vivado](/firmware-source/2020.1/Vivado/xsa/) contain the bitstream (.bit) which the bootloader is uploading on the FPGA part and the device tree used by Petalinux to define external devices which can then be accessed by user-defined application software.

+Below you find how to create and compile the Petalinux project and generate the firmware files.
 Already compiled files you find in the [firmware release folder](/firmware-release/) for the different FPGA boards, buffer board versions and for primary and secondary boards.

-### Generate Project
+### Generate the Petalinux Project

 From the [Petalinux directiory](/firmware-source/2020.1/Petalinux) copy the file ExpCtrl-Cora-Z7-yy-v1.4_zzzz.bsp for your board (yy="10" or "07S" and zzzz=release date), open a console and cd to a folder where you want the project to be located and create the project: